Sebastian-Bejm/EventEaseApp/README.md

 # Event Ease App

-Note: there is an issue that sometimes when trying to run the it will say a fatal error has occured.
+Note: there is an issue that sometimes happens when trying to run the app, it will say a fatal error has occured.
 To resolve this, go into the EventEase.csproj file and add the following line inside PropertyGroup:

 ```